WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/lists.md

 ### Description lists

 In some cases, an explanation for a list item may be useful, but this can affect the punctuation.
-Either write the descriptions, definitions, or explanations for all items in the list or for none of them.
+Rather than writing the descriptions, definitions, or explanations for a singular item, use a description list and write the descriptions for all the items in the list.
 In most contexts, capitalize each list item.

-Don't end the term with a period or other end punctuation.
+Don't end the term with a period or other end punctuation, but do end the description with a period or relevant end punctuation.

+**Examples**

+[tip] Recommended:

+[/tip]
+[tip] Recommended:

+[/tip]

 ### Bulleted description lists